Valvide/Valvide/README.md

 <h1 align="center">Hi 👋, I'm simon</h1>
 <h3 align="center">Full-stack developer and web-designer</h3>

-- 🔭 I’m currently working as a freelancer and on my own projects **Pharmacy**
+- 🔭 I’m currently working as a freelancer and on my own projects with **Pharmacies **

 - 🌱 I’m currently learning **Python for Data-Science**